NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 <br>

-## Step 2.5: Tf.
-Notice function
+## Step 2.5: `Tf.Notice` function
-In the previous step, we created a Tf.Notice to update the position.
-[Click here for more information on Tf.Notice.](https://graphics.pixar.com/usd/dev/api/page_tf__notification.html) Now, we will define the function for what happens when Tf.Notice is called.
-We can add that as follows:
+In the previous step, you created a Tf.Notice to update the position.
+[Click here for more information on Tf.Notice.](https://graphics.pixar.com/usd/dev/api/page_tf__notification.html) Now, you will define the function for what happens when Tf.Notice is called.
+You can add that as follows:

 ```python
 ...